AusDavo/gatekeeper/README.md

 # cosigner-competency-checker
-Do your bitcoin multi-signature wallet collaborators still have key that works?
+Do your bitcoin multi-signature wallet collaborators retain control over their keys?